 You can zoom in by either using the Ctrl + Mousewheel.
 Kdenlive will zoom to the timeline cursor, so first set it to the position which you want to see enlarged, then zoom in.at the bottom of the Kdenlive window, or with

 Now that the clips overlap, the transition can be added.
-This is done either by right-clicking on the upper clip and choosingor, easier, by clicking the green triangle that appears when you hover the mouse over the lower right corner of the Spoon clip.
+This is done either by right-clicking on the upper clip and choosingor, easier, by hovering the mouse over the lower right corner of the Spoon clip until the pointing-finger pointer is shown and the message "Click to add transition" appears.
 The latter, by default, adds a dissolve transition, which is in this case the best idea anyway since the Spoon is not required for playing.

 The dissolve transitions fades the first clip into the second one.
 See also Transition section of the manual.